w-okada/voice-changer/tutorials/tutorial_rvc_en_1_5_2_5.md

 The lag from voicing to conversion is `buf + res seconds`.
 Adjust so that the buf time is longer than res.

-If you are using the device in server device mode, this display will not be shown.
-It will be displayed on the console side.

 #### vol

 This is the volume after voice conversion.